By Guest, in Profiles, from legacy VBBF website,

 Why did you become vegan?

-When and why did you become interested in bodybuilding?
+When and why did you become interested in fitness?

 How would you describe your nutrition program?